yaouDev/automated-document-constructor/README.md

 Got questions or need assistance?
 Feel free to [open an issue](https://github.com/yaouDev/automated-document-constructor/issues)!

+## 🚀 Initial Setup Steps

+Before you start developing, you need to configure some essential project settings.
+I've provided an automated GitHub Actions workflow to help you with this.
+The reason it's made this way is so that you can edit your inputs and outputs without creating commits by editting the YAML-file - you can, of course, also change these manually in the settings.

+**Please follow these steps:**

+1.  **Create a new repository from this template.**
+    Click the "Use this template" button above, then choose "Create a new repository".

+2.  **Navigate to the Actions tab in your new repository.**
+    Once your new repository is created, go to its "Actions" tab.

+3.  **Run the "Setup New Repository Variables" workflow.**
+    You'll see a workflow named "Setup New Repository Variables" listed.
+Click on it.

+4.  **Click "Run workflow" and provide the required inputs.**
+    You will be prompted to enter the values for `output_dir`, `docs_dir`, and `images_dir`.
+    Fill these in according to your project's needs.

+## Project Structure

+* `docs/`: Where your text documents live.
+* `images/`: Your project images.
+* `artifacts/`: Generated output files.

+(The `output_dir`, `docs_dir`, and `images_dir` variables configured by the workflow will reflect these paths.)

 ## Getting Started

 Follow these simple steps to generate your PDF document: